shrikantkalar023/ReactIntermediateTopics/README.md

 6. Both **useState** and **useReducer** are used to manage **local state** in a component.

 7. **React Context**: Allows sharing data without passing it down through many components in the middle.
 React Context is like a truck for transporting a box.
 Inside that box we can 've some state.

+8. As our app grows, instead of dividing our app by reducers, hooks, contexts etc, We should divide our app by **functional areas** like **auth, cart, products** etc.